gridsome/gridsome.org/docs/querying-data.md

 ## Query data in Templates

-Templates are used for page layout for the "single" endpoint of a data source like for example a WordPress blog post.
+Templates are used for page layout for the *single* endpoint of a data source like for example a WordPress blog post.
 If you have a node type called `WordPressPost`, then you can create a file in `src/templates/WordPressPost.vue`.

 The `page-query` in templates also has a set of variables that can be used in the query.
 Available variables are `$id`, `$title`, `$slug`, `$path`, `$date` and any custom fields from the current `node`.
 Access field values in deep objects or arrays by separating properties or indexes with double underscores (`__`).